Simple transitive 2-representations of bimodules over radical square zero Nakayama algebras via localization: Introduction

 The program initiated by \cite{MM1} developed the setting of so-called finitary $2$-cate\-go\-ries and their finitary $2$-representations.
 It provides an axiomatic framework for $2$-representation theory which crucially admits an abstract, well-behaved categorification of a simple module, known as a simple transitive $2$-representation.
 The resulting $2$-representation theory is general enough to include many interesting previously known $2$-representations, especially those coming from Lie theory, such as the actions of projective functors on the BGG category $\mathcal{O}$.
 At the same time, due to the multiple finiteness assumptions, it is also restrictive enough to allow for classification of simple transitive $2$-representations for various finitary \mbox{$2$-cate\-gories.}

-Given a finite-dimensional algebra $A$, a monoidal subcategory of $(A\!\on{-mod-}\!A,\otimes_{A})$ which admits an additive generator gives rise to a finitary $2$-category, by delooping and strictifying.
-The $2$-categories of $2$-representations of the two structures are biequivalent.
+Given a finite-dimensional algebra $A$, a monoidal subcategory $\mathcal{A}$ of $(A\!\on{-mod-}\!A,\otimes_{A})$ which admits an additive generator gives rise to a finitary $2$-category $\csym{A}$, by delooping and strictifying.
+The $2$-category of $2$-representations of $\mathcal{A}$ is biequivalent to the $2$-category of $2$-representations of $\csym{A}$.
 An important example of a finitary $2$-category is $\csym{C}_{\!A}$, which is obtained from $(\on{add}\setj{A, A \otimes_{\Bbbk} A}, \otimes_{A})$ via the procedure described above.
 One of the earliest complete classification results in finitary $2$-representation theory, \cite[Theorem~15]{MM5}, states that, for self-injective $A$, any simple transitive $2$-representation of $\csym{C}_{\!A}$ is equivalent to a so-called cell $2$-representation.
 The generalization, \cite[Theorem~12]{MMZ2}, allows us to remove the assumption about $A$ being self-injective, but it is a much more difficult result.
 This can be explained by the fact that $\csym{C}_{\!A}$ is fiat (in the terminology of \cite{Os, EGNO}, it admits left and right duals) if and only if $A$ is self-injective.

 Most of the finitary $2$-categories that brought the subject its initial interest are fiat.
 However, from the point of view of $2$-representation theory, the question of removing the assumption about $A$ being self-injective in the example above is natural.
 Further, it is easy to construct other non-fiat $2$-categories of bimodules over finite-dimensional algebras.
-The simple transitive $2$-representations of such a $2$-category were studied in \cite{Zi2}, and later classified in \cite{St}.
+The simple transitive $2$-representations of an example of such a $2$-category were studied in \cite{Zi2}, and later classified in \cite{St}.
 In the fiat case, the main tool for classification of simple transitive $2$-representations is the study of coalgebra $1$-morphisms, as described in \cite{MMMT}.
 In the non-fiat case, \cite{St} constructs $2$-representations as $2$-categorical weighted colimits of previously known $2$-representations.

 In view of the preceding paragraphs, an immediate question to ask is whether it is possible to classify simple transitive $2$-representations of {\it $A\!\on{-mod-}\!A$ itself}, for some well-chosen $A$.
 This $2$-category is finitary if and only if $A \otimes_{\Bbbk} A^{\on{op}}$ is of finite type.
 All such algebras belong to a single countable family, see \cite[Theorem~1]{MZ2} for a detailed account.
 In this paper we consider a countable family $\{ \Lambda_n\}$ of algebras such that $\Lambda_n\otimes_\Bbbk \Lambda_n^{\mathrm{op}}$ is of tame type, consisting of radical square zero Nakayama algebras.